mikey-t/db-migrations-dotnet/docs/ExampleSolutions.md

 - Ensure .NET 6 SDK is installed
 - Ensure Node.js is installed (>= 18)
 - Ensure Docker is installed and running
+- Install swig globally if you haven't already: `npm i -g swig-cli@latest`
 - Install npm dependencies: `npm install`
-- Ensure you have the latest `dotnet-ef` tool installed: `swig installOrUpdateDotnetEfTool`
 - Optional: copy `.env.template` to `.env` and modify values
+  - Make sure you don't have another database running on the same port - update the `.env` if needed
 - Startup the database container: `swig dockerUp`
+- Ensure the database has it's application user and schema created: `swig dbSetup`
 - Ensure database is up to date by running migrations: `swig dbMigrate`
 - Start the example .NET WebApi project: `swig run`
-- Browse to the running service's swagger API
+- Browse to the running service's swagger API (the root URL is configured to serve this)

 ## Other Things To Try

-### List Swig Tasks
+### Try listing swig tasks

 Get a list of all the available swig commands by simply running `swig` in a shell in an example project's root directory.

-### Try Other DB Swig Commands
+### Try other DB swig commands

 Try experimenting with the other available `swig` commands that wrap EF migration commands: